itsmegarvi/herehack_s5_Pegasus/README.md

 PROJECT:

-Predict the best-suited location for the shop/ATM/Billboard etc. based on geo-location data and visualize on maps.
+Predict the best-suited location for restaurants, based on geo-location data and visualize on maps.

 The Solution:

-Using multiple ML/DL Model finding the optimal places and using HERE tech services to create a web app which visualizes the locations suitable for the prospect of search.
+Using multiple ML/DL Model to find the optimal places/restaurants in nearby area by using HERE tech services, create a web app which visualizes the locations suitable for the prospect of search.

 Product Discription: